junobuild/plugins/plugins/vite-plugin/README.md

 A Vite plugin for [Juno].

-## Environment variables
+## Getting started

-The plugin automatically loads the Satellite ID from your project's `juno.json`.
-If you are using analytics, it also loads the Orbiter ID.
+The plugin automatically loads your Satellite and Orbiter IDs.

 With these values, you can instantiate Juno in your code without the need to manually define environment variables.